solidpayorg/gitmark/README.md

 After you have obtained some block chain currency, send that value to an address for which you have the keypair.
 That becomes your genesis unspent transaction

-Having created a genesis transaction, and recording the key pair safefly, you are ready to start marking!
+Having created a genesis transaction, and recording the key pair safely, you are ready to start marking!

 Install gitmark globally via npm, the executables will be in the bin directory which can be located with `which git-mark`